awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

   used in the message body AAD above, padded to the [IV length](../data-format/message-header.md#iv-length).
 - The cipherkey is the derived data key
-- The plaintext is the next subsequence of available plaintext bytes that have not yet been encrypted.
+- The plaintext is the next subsequence of consumable plaintext bytes that have not yet been encrypted.
   - For a regular frame the length of this plaintext subsequence MUST equal the frame length.
   - For a final frame this MUST be the remaining plaintext bytes which have not yet been encrypted, whose length MUST be equal to or less than the frame length.